pcawte/AgDev/README.md

 - Add fscanf

-- Close files that have not been closed as MOS does not close them and runs out of file handles.
+- Close files that have not been closed on `exit()` as MOS does not close them and runs out of file handles.

 - Add command line support for input / output redirection